-Taking account of the particular structure of union-formation behavior in Italy, we run the competing risk analyses described above once more with Southern Italy counted separately from the rest of the country.
+Italy13 counted separately from the rest of the country.
 We have also separated civil marriages from religious ones and have worked with three competing risks in this part of the analysis.
-The results are shown in Figure 4, and as expected we find clear geographical differences in the patterns of union formation.
-Southern Italy had a noticeably higher tendency to marriage formation than the rest of the country during the 1980s and 1990s, but the standardized risks fell all over Italy and both regions reached about the same level after the turn of the century (Figure 4c).
-The recent increase in entry into a consensual union has been confined to Northern and Central Italy and has not extended to Southern Italy, where the standardized risk of entry into a non-marital union has remained quite low and stable (Figures 4a and 4b).
+The results are shown in Fig. 4, and as expected we find clear geographical differences in the patterns of union formation.14 Southern Italy had a noticeably higher tendency to marriage formation than the rest of the country during the 1980s and 1990s, but the standardized risks fell all over Italy and both regions reached about the same level after the turn of the century (Fig. 4c).
+The recent increase in entry into a consensual union has been confined to Northern and Central Italy and has not extended to Southern Italy, where the standardized risk of entry into a non-marital union has remained quite low and stable (Fig. 4a, b).